backchristoffer/View-RHEA-Errata-Advisories/README.md

     pipenv install
     ```

-3. Create a `.env` file with your Red Hat API offline token:
+3. Create a `.env` file with your Red Hat API offline token (Token can be generated https://access.redhat.com/management/api):

     ```
     OFFTOKEN=your_red_hat_offline_token